Finding Out – Part I

 It’s Not Lymphoblastic!

 Today, during a visit with my doctor to discuss Phase Two of my treatment, my doctor threw me (as well as my wife and daughter who were with me for the visit) for a serious loop.
-He started off immediately by explaining that after further analysis of all of my tests, I now have, and … Read more
+He started off immediately by explaining that after further analysis of all of my tests, I now have, and always have had, Chronic Myelogenous Leukemia (CML) in Bilineal Blast Crisis instead of Acute Lymphoblastic Leukemia (ALL), which I was my original diagnosis.
+I am still stuck with the Philadelphia Chromosome abnormality.
+That has not gone any where.

 Thank You Cancer

-Before I was diagnosed with cancer, those closest me often heard me say that people make it hard for me to like them.
+Before I was diagnosed with cancer, those closest to me often heard me say that people make it hard for me to like them.
 I was, and still am I guess, a rather cynical person.
 But now, I’m finding that people are going to make it hard for me not to like them.
 One of the first things that I have learned since my disease is how awesome and full of love some people are.

 It’s Lymphoblastic!

-t’s hard for me to write under the best of conditions–I’m a pronounced procrastinator who always can rationalize away a reason to write.
+It’s hard for me to write under the best of conditions–I’m a pronounced procrastinator who always can rationalize away a reason to write.
 But now that I’m down with cancer, I have both the best opportunity to, as well as the best reason not to, write.